Off-Road Discovery Off-Road Discovery

 Kids need to be warm and comfortable - without the basics covered your screwed.
 Cotton sucks when it gets damp so if you want happy kids get synthetic or wool layers right down to their socks.
 Bring a change of clothes from undies to gloves (not including snowsuit and boots) because they will get wet, spill, pee or who knows what else during the day.

-Snowsuit: When our kids are under 2 they wore a one piece MEC (Canadian version of REI) snowsuit.
+Snowsuit: When our kids are under 2 they wore a one piece Toaster MEC (Canadian version of REI) snowsuit.
+MEC now has a buy back of these suits since most kids don’t wear them out and you can sometimes buy used in store!
 As they get older we prefer bib snow pants with jacket.
 Bib pants can stay on when in a ski chalet and don’t let the snow down their pants when they fall.
 I bought our daughters first snow pants and jacket second hand for $25!
 It was in great shape and I lucked out.
 Second snow suit we couldn’t find one in excellent condition (meaning not washed a ton and likely not waterproof or thick insulation) so we bought new.

 Gloves: We have used multiple brands of gloves and so far have been happyish with Kombi.
 Gloves are hard!
 Kids are always touching snow or metal or something that will make hands cold even when covered so consider bringing MULTIPLE pars of gloves to the hill: one pair for skiing and one pair for playing in the snow.
 The playing in the snow pair will likely get more wet.
 I’d be shocked if you could make one pair last all day and their hands stay warm and dry.